Updated July 17, 2023

-Introduction of Credit Risk Management
+Introduction to Credit Risk Management

-Credit risk management is a systematic process of identification, analysis, measurement, and decision making relating to various factors of credit risk to an individual or an entity, in respect of goods sold or services provided on credit basis or grant of loan and such management also involves limiting the risk as well as eliminating risks.
+Credit risk management is a systematic process of identification, analysis, measurement, and decision making relating to various factors of credit risk to an individual or an entity, in respect of goods sold or services provided on a credit basis or grant of loan and such management also involves limiting the risk as well as eliminating risks.

-- Before we touch the main topic of the article, we need to understand a few basic terms revolving around credit risk management.
+- Before we touch on the main topic of the article, we need to understand a few basic terms revolving around credit risk management.

 - Above was the case of a normal business entity.
-In the case of banking entities, they carry a huge risk of default in case of low credit rating customers.
+In the case of banking entities, they carry a huge risk of default in the case of low credit rating customers.
 Bankers cannot work on a cash basis for grant of loans.
 So, the problem is “credit risk” and the solution is “credit risk management”.

 - Every problem can be tackled through preventive measures or compensatory measures.
 Credit risk management is a preventive measure for credit risks.